Max Huber (statesman)

-His life
+Life

-Max Huber was born in Zurich in 1874 as the son of Peter Emil Huber-Werdmüller, engineer and founder of Maschinenfabrik Oerlikon, and Anna Marie, née Werdmüller (* June 22, 1844; † October 5, 1911).
+Max Huber was born in Zurich in 1874 as the son of Peter Emil Huber-Werdmüller, engineer and founder of Maschinenfabrik Oerlikon, and Anna Marie, née Werdmüller (* June 22, 1844; † 5 October 1911).
 His younger brother was Emil Huber-Stockar.

 Max Huber studied law at the universities of Lausanne, Zurich and Berlin from 1894 to 1897, graduating with a doctorate in Berlin in 1897.
 He then worked for two years as secretary to the board of the Swiss Trade and Industry Association.

 After several extensive trips to America, Australia, and India, he was appointed Professor of Constitutional Law, Canon Law and Public International Law at University of Zurich from 1902 to 1914 and retained this title until 1921 but could not teach due to World War I. In 1903, he acquired Wyden Castle in Ossingen, whereupon he was admitted to the Herrenstuben Society in Winterthur as "lord of the castle".
 From 1914 to 1918, he was a member of the Council of the Canton of Zurich.
 He was also a permanent legal advisor to the Federal Political Department, the Swiss Foreign Ministry.
 In this capacity, he represented Switzerland at the Second International Peace Conference in The Hague in 1907 and at the Paris Peace Conference in 1919.
 He headed the Swiss delegations to various bodies of the League of Nations on several occasions.
-From 1922 to 1939 he was a member of the Permanent Court of International Justice in The Hague, from 1925 to 1927 he was its President and then Vice-President.
+From 1922 to 1939, he was a member of the Permanent Court of International Justice in The Hague, from 1925 to 1927, he was its President and then Vice-President.
 He was the youngest member of the Court when he was appointed in 1920.